rhkarls/sondera/README.md

 ![tests_workflow](https://github.com/rhkarls/sondera/actions/workflows/run_flake8_pytest.yml/badge.svg)

 ## Overview
-sondera is a python package providing clients for accessing Swedish hydrology related open data.
+sondera is a python package providing clients for accessing Swedish hydrology and meteorology related open data and observations.

 Development Status: :bangbang: Pre-Alpha.
 Consider the API unstable, it may change at short/no notice.